 Have an official United States evaluation completed for all NON-USA secondary schools attended and for examinations taken.
 Applicants must have the equivalent of a U.S. high school college preparatory diploma.

 Test scores providing evidence of English language proficiency.
 If English is not the official language of the applicant’s home country, then the applicant must take the Test of English as a Foreign Language (TOEFL).
+Minimum scores for the TOEFL are 523 on the paper test or 193 on the computer test or 69 on the internet based test.
+The school’s destination code is 5004.

-Scores on the SAT form the College Entrance Examination Board or scores on the ACT Assessment Program (ACT) from the American College Testing Program.
+Scores on the SAT from the College Board or scores on the ACT from the American College Testing Program.

 Scores from the College Placement Examination of the University System of Georgia.